HenriquesLab/NanoJ-eSRRF/README.md

 ## Getting eSRRF plugin on Fiji

 The latest stable version of eSRRF can be directrly obtained from our Fiji update site: **https://sites.imagej.net/NanoJ-LiveSRRF/**

 Information about update sites can be found [here](https://imagej.net/update-sites/).

+## Tools coming with eSRRF plugin

+eSRRF comes packed with useful Tools plugins to perform a range of things, such as (but not limited to):
+* fluorescence fluctuation simulator
+* rescale individual slices within a stack and convert it to RGB (useful to visualise the parameter sweep output)
+* Save all current open images as Tiff files
+* perform linear rescaling on stack
+* etc.
+*

 ## People involved